 The benefits of a digital construction management platform for an owner are many and it will help to protect their investment.

-The general efficiency that it brings to the project means that speed is greatly increased, problems and cost-overruns are minimized and everyone involved in the job is held to greater account for the quality of their work.
+The general efficiency that it brings to the project means that speed is greatly increased, problems and cost-overruns are minimised and everyone involved in the job is held to greater account for the quality of their work.

 But possibly the greatest benefit is the oversight it offers.
-The use of a centralized repository for all data means that the owner can easily keep track on the progress of their project in real time, to ensure deadlines are being hit, quality is assured and costs are not running above where they should be.
+The use of a centralised repository for all data means that the owner can easily keep track on the progress of their project in real time, to ensure deadlines are being hit, quality is assured and costs are not running above where they should be.